 Databases are one of the first things to think about when developing new software, especially web applications.
 I know that at a first sight, this topic seems to be a little odd: you simply use a relational database like SQL or MySQL ant that’s it, right?
 Well, I think that modern web applications are a little bit more complex and it might be worth considering other options and that’s why I would like to tackle this topic.

 Traditional relational databases are clearly a goo fit for static applications.
 By static I think about applications that don’t change very often or that don’t require a huge amount of read and write operations.
-For example, if I would like to build my own blog at a certain time, I would surely choose SQL.
+For example, if I would like to build my own WordPress LMS at a certain time, I would surely choose SQL.
 And if I think about the data model for a blog post, it could be designed as something like this:

 For a blog, this would perfectly work.
 However, this data model doesn’t scale!
 In the end, I would have to perform around 8 JOIN operations to display the post and the necessary details.
 Let’s suppose now that I don’t want to build a blog, but a social network with a lot of user generated posts that also need to be displayed in a dynamic timeline or feed.
 For this purpose, the earlier mentioned data structure is simply not scalable because the needed data can’t be delivered in an acceptable time.
-And we all know, that acceptable response time tend to become more demanding.
+And we all know, that acceptable response time tends to become more demanding.

 So for web applications that work with huge amounts of user generated content I would go the NoSQL way and my first choice would be Azure Cosmos DB.
 Azure Cosmos DB is Microsoft’s globally distributed, multi-model database that supports several APIs like SQL API, MongoDB API, Graph API (Gremlin), Table API and Cassandra API.
 At it’s core, Azure Cosmos DB is a document database that you can however query using familiar SQL syntax (if using the SQL API, of course).
 So coming back to our potential social network, the previously complicated data model would look similar to the following example using Azure Cosmos DB: